A Pet Owner’s Guide To Anti Yeast Dog FoodReading Time: 4 minutes

 - Probiotics and digestive enzymes

-- Fresh, lean protein.
+- Fresh, lean protein

 If you’re home cooking your dog’s dinner, good choices include dark leafy greens, chicken, beef, lamb, squash, garlic, and broccoli.
 Using ingredients that are a good source of enzymes and probiotics – good bacteria – can help too.

 Note: While garlic is dangerous in high dosage, it can be argued as beneficial when the dosage amount is low and carefully monitored.
+Talk to your vet for more information.

 Oh, and give your pet plenty of fresh water!